telegramdesktop/tdesktop/.github/ISSUE_TEMPLATE.md

 <!--
-Thanks for reporting issues of Telegram Desktop!
+Thanks for reporting issues of Telegreat!

 To make it easier for us to help you please enter detailed information below.
 -->